Contributors:

 The key to good soil quality is soil organic matter.
 A sufficient amount of nutrients in the soil, particularly nitrogen, is necessary to form and maintain soil organic matter.
 A fertile soil has greater plant growth, which can create greater inputs of roots and other plant debris into the soil.
 This plant debris undergoes decomposition and adds to the soil organic matter.
 Applications of animal manures and composts, as well as the use of cover crops, all help increase soil organic matter.
 Organic matter provides a food source for soil microbes and increases microbial activity.
 As the microbes breakdown organic matter, nutrients are released in forms that the plants can utilize.
 Because nutrient management accounts for the nutrients added to the system, it promotes increasing soil quality without creating nutrient excesses.

 Different soils have different capacities to adsorb and retain nutrients.
 This is related to the amount of soil organic matter and the soil texture (percent sand, silt, clay).
 Because the soil texture cannot be changed, increasing soil organic matter is the best way to increase the capacity of a soil to retain nutrients.
-Soils with larger amounts of soil organic matter and at a near neutral pH will have a greater capacity to retain nutrients, thus a higher soil pH affect on nutrient availabilityquality than soils with low organic matter.
+Soils with larger amounts of soil organic matter and at a near neutral pH will have a greater capacity to retain nutrients, thus a higher soil quality than soils with low organic matter.

 Soil pH also affects the availability of nutrients in the soil (Figure 2).
 A soil pH around 6.5 allows for maximum availability of the soil nutrients and microbial activity.
 Poultry and dairy manure have high levels of calcium and a natural liming affect on the soil, which can provide an additional benefit to acidic soils.
 Soil testing for nutrient management helps farmers track changes in pH so they know when additional lime is needed and can maintain optimal pH and nutrient availability.